-- The administration of this medication is safe for.....and even if it is given through misdiagnosis it will do her no harm. - On arrival of the emergency services the teacher in charge will advise them of medication given. - After the incident a debriefing session will take place with all staff and parents involved.
+- .....must go to A&E because relapse can occur within a few hours and/or further management may be required. - The administration of this medication is safe for.....and even if it is given through misdiagnosis it will do her no harm. - On arrival of the emergency services the teacher in charge will advise them of medication given. - After the incident a debriefing session will take place with all staff and parents involved.